digitalrightswatch/digitalrightswatch.org.au/content/blog/ai-harms-register.md

 date: 2026-03-25T02:21:46.027Z
 featureImage: /images/ai-harms-register.png
 cardImage: /images/ai-harms-register-card.png
+summary: >-
-summary: "Corporations are deploying Artificial Intelligence into almost every aspect of our lives, shaping how we interact with our government services, businesses, healthcare systems, and employers.
-If you have experienced an AI-related harm, please fill out this form and help protect all Australians from harmful AI. "
+  Corporations are deploying Artificial Intelligence into almost every aspect of our lives, shaping how we interact with our government services, businesses, healthcare systems, and employers.

+  If you have experienced an AI-related harm, please fill out this form and help protect all Australians from harmful AI.
 ---
 **If you have experienced an AI-related harm, please fill out this form and help protect all Australians from harmful AI.**